-Current National Average Comparisons- STAR Academy Programs April 2012

-Safety: STAR Academy met or exceeded the National Average in 100% of the outcome measures.
-Order: STAR Academy met or exceeded the National Average in 83% of the outcome measures.
-Security: STAR Academy met or exceeded the National Average in 100% of the outcome measures.
-Health: STAR Academy met or exceeded the National Average in 93% of the outcome measures.
-Programming: STAR Academy met or exceeded the National Average in 88% of the outcome measures.
-Justice: STAR Academy met or exceeded the National Average in 83% of the outcome measures.
-Reintegration: STAR Academy met or exceeded the National Average in 100% of the outcome measures.
+Current National Average Comparisons- STAR Academy Programs April 2014 Safety: STAR Academy met or exceeded the National Average in 100% of the outcome measures.
+Order: STAR Academy met or exceeded the National Average in 75% of the outcome measures.
+Security: STAR Academy met or exceeded the National Average in 86% of the outcome measures.
+Health: STAR Academy met or exceeded the National Average in 100% of the outcome measures.
+Programming: STAR Academy met or exceeded the National Average in 96% of the outcome measures.
+Justice: STAR Academy met or exceeded the National Average in 100% of the outcome measures.
+Reintegration: STAR Academy met or exceeded the National Average in 96% of the outcome measures.
+Family: STAR Academy met or exceeded the National Average in 83% of the outcome measures.
+Note: Family outcome measures rolled out April 2014.